akiomiyao/tif/README.md

 ### Update

+- 1.7 tif.pl has been improved for multi-core environment.
+2021-03-23
 - 1.6 tif_flanking.pl is implemented 2019-03-21.
 - 1.5 tif.pl is implemented.
 2019-03-19
 - 1.4 tif2.pl is improved.
 2016-10-22